changkun/gp/projects/torantie/proposal/README.md

 The programming language will be JavaScript and three.js.
 These will be the milestones.
 1. building/adjusting the halfedge connectivity
 2. adjust handling of boundary edges
+3. edit normal calculation based on mesh type (triangular or quadrilateral)
-3. adapt smoothing calculations based on mesh type (triangular or quadrilateral) for cotan, uniform and mean value weights
+4. adapt smoothing calculations based on mesh type (triangular or quadrilateral) for cotan, uniform and mean value weights

 ## References